interface-ui/interface-ui/docs/langs/en/guide/install.md

 # Installation & Usage

- how to properly install and use an Fusion Ui
+ how to properly install and use an Interface UI

 It is recommended to use ```automatic import``` to import components, which is simple and fast.